jslawless/POPSICL/README.md

         return True
 ```

 Now if the above if statement is false, we will then try to reconnect to the wifi a number of times before doing a soft reset of the pico as a last resort.
 This is where the MAX_ATTEMPTS and ATTEMPT_TIME variables comes into play, as part of the for loop to reconnect.
-After wlan.connect() is run again, we use another if statement to see if the connection was successful just as we did above, but if it doesn't successfully connect then we go back to the top of the for loop and try again.
+After wlan.connect() is run again, we use another if statement to see if the connection was successful just as we did above.
+If it connects then we will return the mac address and password to be used in check_measurements().
+If it doesn't successfully connect then we go back to the top of the for loop and try again.
 ```python
 else:
     for retry in range(MAX_ATTEMPTS):